 1. Salcedo Market, Makati

 Get up early and head to the bustling Saturday Market of Salcedo Village to find the finest local fruits and veggies as well as Philippine and international street foods.
 The market operates since 2005 in the heart of Makati, the Philippines`s financial center, with undiminished popularity.
-Come rain or snow (latter is less probably though) the vendors offer their delicacies every Saturday from 7 am to 2 pm.
+Come rain or snow (the latter is less probable though) the vendors offer their delicacies every Saturday from 7 am to 2 pm.